Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Revenue TTM||$899.7 million|

 TTM: trailing 12 months

-There are currently 2.1 million LendingTree shares held short by investors – that's known as LendingTree's "short interest".
-This figure is 0.6% down from 2.1 million last month.
+There are currently 1.9 million LendingTree shares held short by investors – that's known as LendingTree's "short interest".
+This figure is 3% up from 1.9 million last month.

 There are a few different ways that this level of interest in shorting LendingTree shares can be evaluated.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against LendingTree.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against LendingTree.

 Find out more about how you can short LendingTree stock.